Phlebotomy Certification Mesa, Arizona

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has testing materials based on their certification exams.
 Be sure to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the certification exam, your credentials are immediately inputted in the national registry and a digital copy of your credentials is stored in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.